strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 $ kubectl annotate kafkaconnector my-source-connector strimzi.io/connector-offsets=list strimzi.io/mirrormaker-connector="east-kafka->west-kafka.MirrorSourceConnector" -n kafka
 ```

-When listing and altering offsets for MirrorMaker connectors, Strimzi uses the connector name in the data field.
+When listing and altering offsets for MirrorMaker connectors, Strimzi uses the connector name in the data field replacing `->` with `--`.
 For example, the above command to list offsets for the connector `east-kafka->west-kafka.MirrorSourceConnector` results in a ConfigMap containing:

 ```yaml